-Susan Carroll | Parent Educator
+Susan Carroll | Director

 As an advocate of cooperative education, Susan has participated in the PACE program (Parents Active in Cooperative Education) in the Northshore School District.
 She has also worked with co-ops and Head Start Programs as a Parent Education Instructor in the Snohomish and Edmonds school districts.
-In her spare time, Susan enjoys reading, hiking, volunteering in her children’s classrooms, and supporting her children in dance, music, and sports activities.
+In her spare time, Susan enjoys reading, hiking, volunteering in her children’s classrooms, and supporting her children in their dance, music, and sports activities.

-Maggie Homer | Parent Educator
+Heather Araki | Parent Educator

-Amy Peters | Parent Educator
+Alisha Crawley-Davis | Parent Educator